andrewDoing/spec-driven-app-template/README.md

 **NOTE: These are my opinions, not objective truths.
 Experiment on your own and develop your own opinions.
 Expect that these will change over time.
 If a model is unlisted, I haven't used it yet.**

+- **GPT-4.1**
+  - Fastest option
-- **GPT-4.1**: Fastest option.
-Good for documentation and debugging.
+  - Good for documentation and debugging
+  - 1 million token context window
+- **Claude 3.7 Sonnet**
-- **Claude 3.7 Sonnet**: A bit slower, writes good UI designs.
-Good general use model.
+  - A bit slower, writes good UI designs
+  - Good general use for agent
+  - 200k token context window
+- **Gemini 2.5 Pro**
-- **Gemini 2.5 Pro**: Also a bit slower, not as good at UI (probably would be better with better prompting).
-Good general use model.
+  - Also a bit slower, not as good at UI (probably would be better with better prompting)
+  - Good general use for agent
+  - 1 million token context window (2 million in the future)

 ## Contributing